torenspb/eweather-infrastructure/README.md

    description = "Amount of desired ECS tasks to run" }
 ```
-- increase number of EC2 instances and desired amount of tasks
+- increase the number of EC2 instances and desired amount of tasks
 ```
 --- a/variables.tf
 +++ b/variables.tf